Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 Make sure you give yours enough space for swimming since these fish are curious explorers.

-Aside from that make sure the fish tank’s not filled to the brim with water so that the fish can take its oxygen when needed.
+Anyway, aside from having the right aquarium decoration, make sure the fish tank’s not filled to the brim with water so that the fish can take its oxygen when needed.

 If you consider keeping a Betta fish as a pet, take a look at this guide for proper Betta aquariums.